Anini-A/web/README.md

-# How I built my website and hosted for free? 🚀
+# How I built my portfolio website and hosted for free? 🚀

 1. Followed AlexTheAnalyst YT video: [How to create a portfolio website for free](https://youtu.be/ocdwh0KYeUs)
 2. Download this [web template](https://html5up.net/dimension) on [HTML5 UP](html5up.net)